-Cyclists are at greater risk of suffering serious injury or death when involved in a bicycle accident.
-Bicycles and the equipment worn by riders simply aren’t able to withstand impacts from vehicles.
-Serious injuries are highly likely following any collision.
+Cyclists are at greater risk of suffering serious injury or death when involved in auto accidents.
+Bicycles and the equipment worn by riders simply can’t withstand impacts from vehicles.
+Serious injuries are highly likely following any collision with a car.

 Every year more people are using bicycles to commute, especially in cities.
 New Orleans ranks as the 5th highest city for bike commuters in the United States.
 Ironically, urban roadways are the most dangerous for cyclists.
 70% of bicycle fatalities occur in cities, with 35% occurring at intersections.

-In addition, other effective interventions that have shown to reduce injuries are active lighting and rider visibility.
+Other effective interventions that have shown to reduce injuries are active lighting and rider visibility.
 Florescent and retro-reflective clothing can make bicyclists more visible from further away.
-Active lighting can include front white lights, rear red lights, or other lighting on the bicycle or cyclist.
+Active lighting can include front white lights, rear red lights, or other lights on the bicycle or cyclist.

 All States require bicyclists to follow the same rules as motorists.
 Drive defensively and stay focused and alert.
 Assume other drivers don’t see you.
 Anticipate what others may do before they do it.
 Drive with the flow and in the same direction as traffic.
 Always obey street signs, signals, and road markings.